haruai/Secretly-Bot/TOS.md

-# Terms of Service for Mallows
+# Terms of Service for Secretly

 **Last Updated:** March 16, 2026